Networks of Causal Abstractions: A Sheaf-theoretic Framework: Conclusions and future works

+This paper takes a step toward a principled foundation for collaborative causal AI systems.
+We introduced CAN as a general framework for representing, learning, and reasoning across collections of MCMs.
+By combining a categorical semantics with sheaf-theoretic constructions, CAN provides a principled way to formalize CLCA relations among subjective causal models operating at different levels of granularity, while remaining agnostic to explicit causal graphs, functional forms, interventional data, or jointly sampled observations.

+Starting from the categorical formulation of MCM, we provide a series of theoretical results, ranging from the consistency of a CAN--closely related to SEP--to the spectral properties of the connection Laplacian, which characterize the existence of global sections, that is, subjective CK inducing perfect alignment across the network.
+Notably, we establish conditions for the convergence of the diffusion of CK over the CAN to the space of global sections, and characterize the means and covariances of the Gaussian mixtures composing the global section in terms of the eigenvectors of the normalized connection Laplacian.
+We then addressed the problem of learning consistent CANs from data, proposing a principled solution that show promising results on synthetic data across different settings.
+Finally, we showcase an application of the framework to real-world financial data.

+In addition to the extensions discussed in \Cref{sec:discussion}, several directions for future work naturally emerge.
+A first direction involves extending the framework to higher-order topological structures, where the study of associated cohomology may shed light on obstructions to consistency and the existence of global sections.

+Beyond the causal setting, both the theoretical apparatus and the proposed method for the CLCA local problems developed in this work are already naturally suited to handle non-causal network sheaves and cosheaves of probabilistic models, a setting that remains understudied in the literature.
+Investigating this class of probabilistic network models represents a promising avenue for future research.

+Finally, a deeper categorical analysis of \MCMcat, potentially leveraging more advanced tools from category theory, may further clarify its structural properties and its role as a foundation for abstraction, composition, and learning.

+More broadly, this work points to a set of research directions that are still largely underexplored and that may be of interest not only to the causality community, but also to a wider audience in theoretical and applied machine learning.

-The work was supported by the SNS JU project 6G-GOALS \cite{strinati2024goal} under the EU’s Horizon program Grant Agreement No 101139232, and by the European Union under the Italian National Recovery and Resilience Plan of NextGenerationEU, partnership on Telecommunications of the Future (PE00000001- program RESTART).
+\acks{The work was supported by the SNS JU project 6G-GOALS \citep{strinati2024goal} under the EU’s Horizon program Grant Agreement No 101139232, and by Huawei Technology France SASU under Grant N. Tg20250616041.
+Gabriele D'Acunto and Paolo Di Lorenzo are also with the National Inter-University Consortium for Telecommunications (CNIT), Parma, Italy.}